 SERVICE: Service includes the contributions a faculty member makes to the University, to society at large and to the academic profession.
 Typically for faculty members in the Teaching Title series in FASC, the types of service expected will be to the department, college, University, and to society at large.
 Contributions to the effective operation of the University at all levels are most typically demonstrated by significant academic and professional service to the department, the discipline, the faculty, the undergraduate colleges, the graduate programs, the campus, or the University as a whole, through such activities as recruitment of scholars to the University, evaluation of peers, contributions as a fellow, contributions to important committees and other activities in support of the academic development of the University and the enhancement of student academic development and student life programs.
 Contributions to society at large are most typically demonstrated through the application of the faculty member’s academic expertise and particular professional skills to the solution of international, national, state, county and local problems and by service for the public good on governmental and other special committees, boards, agencies, civic groups and commissions.
 It may include related speech to media, publication in popular venues, talks to alumni, or other organizations based on the faculty member’s academic expertise.
 Contributions to the advancement of the academic profession are most typically demonstrated by active participation in professional and scholarly associations; by service on editorial boards and as a reviewer of scholarly works and proposals; by participation on expert committees, or practice committees of professional associations or institutions.

-Note: See Rutgers Policy 60.5.14, Criteria for Academic Appointments, Reappointments and Promotions.
+Note: See Rutgers Policy 60.5.14, Criteria for Academic Appointments, promotions and Promotions.

 - External Reviewer Approval Form

-- APPENDIX E [DOCX] (Preliminary Solicitation of Service as External Confidential Referee)
+- 2018-2019 NTT APPENDIX E (Preliminary Solicitation of Service as External Confidential Referee)*

 - Form NTT 2 [DOCX] (Criteria Applicable to this Candidate)